 PROJECT SAMPLES [CLICK TO VIEW]

-As a director, King recently completed the short film Lessons (starring David Thor Katrinarson and Trevor Thomas Olwig), which received support from New Filmmakers LA.
-He co-directed the feature documentary Our House with David Teague, which premiered at Hot Docs 2010, and garnered awards on its festival run.
+King is currently directing a feature documentary portrait of SITI Company, a world renown theatre company that has deeply influenced contemporary theatre-making under the leadership of Artistic Director Anne Bogart.
+As SITI nears its 30th anniversary, the film will poetically interweave their artistry, philosophy, rigorous working methods, and extensive training techniques that has impacted a generation of theatre artists.
+King co-directed the feature documentary Our House with David Teague, which premiered at Hot Docs 2010, and garnered awards on its festival run.
 His music video "Glass Sun" (with HOTT MT), won the Grand Prize at the New Filmmakers LA "On Location" festival in 2013, and his dance film “chloes” (co-created with choreographer Lea Fulton), premiered at the 2010 Dance on Camera Film Festival at the Lincoln Center in NYC.
 He created the experimental film cycle Rotating Mirror in collaboration with the band rachel's, which received a Jerome Foundation Media Arts Grant.

 As a freelance film editor, King's work has played Sundance, SXSW, Tribeca, SFIFF, Sarasota, AFI Docs, Seattle, and numerous other film festivals, and been broadcast on HBO, Netflix, and Hulu.
-He works closely with Oscar-nominated filmmaker Josh Fox, most recently on Fox's segments (Part 1, and Coda) on the documentary AWAKE: A Dream from Standing Rock, which premiered at the 2017 Tribeca Film Festival.
+He edited the award-winning documentary OTHER MUSIC (dir.
+Puloma Basu and Rob Hatch-Miller), which premiered at Tribeca 2019.
+He works closely with Oscar-nominated filmmaker Josh Fox, most recently on the documentary AWAKE: A Dream from Standing Rock, which premiered at the 2017 Tribeca Film Festival.
 He was a lead editor on Fox's film How To Let Go Of The World And Love All The Things Climate Can't Change, which premiered at Sundance 2016 and has since won numerous awards, including Best Doc Editing at the 2016 United Nations Association Film Festival.
 Greg was the lead editor on Laura Gabbert's feature documentary City of Gold, which premiered at Sundance 2015, enjoyed a long festival and theatrical run, and can be seen on HULU.

 King's narrative feature credits as an editor include LORE (dir.
 Christian Larsen and Brock Manwill), and A Little Game (dir.
 Evan Oppenheimer), which stars F. Murray Abraham and Ralph Macchio.
 Other film credits include the short documentary "We Are People Too: Stories From The Jungle" (dir.
 Stephanie Meurer), which won the Best Documentary award at the Emerging Filmmaker Showcase at the AmPav at Cannes 2017; the documentary "Feynman: The Challenger" for the Science Channel; the short doc "The Hama Hama Way" by Treva Wurmfeld; and the short films "Compline" and "Sext" from the Praying the Hours project, directed by Lauralee Farrer.